How to Become a Shoe Maker

 3. Consider Enrolling in a Shoe Design Program

 A few different shoe design programs are available, but most of them will offer the same basic curriculum.
-In addition to learning about fashion and design, you will also have the opportunity to create your shoes.
+In addition to learning about fashion and design, you will also have the opportunity to create your own shoes.
 This is an important part of the program and will give you the necessary skills to start working as a shoe designer.

 4. Gain Experience by Working as a Shoe Designer Intern